Food-Temp-Accuracy-Range-Guide

 What is the Range of Accuracy for Measuring Food Temperature?

 The ideal accuracy range for measuring food temperature is ±1° for both Celsius and Fahrenheit readings.
-This accuracy range applies to all temperature-measuring devices, especially in measuring food temperature.
+This accuracy range applies to all temperature-measuring devices, especially when measuring food temperature.
 For example, if the actual food temperature is 5 degrees C, the temperature reading on your thermometer will be four or six degrees C.

 How to Ensure That You Have an Accurate Thermometer?

 Is your food thermometer accurate?
 It’s dangerous to assume that your temperature reading is correct simply because you are using a thermometer.
-This tool is a lot like your car; you need to get regular maintenance and checkups to ensure that all components are working correctly.
+This tool is a lot like your car; you need regular maintenance and checkups to ensure all components are working correctly.
 If any part is missing or is not in top condition, it won’t perform as efficiently.

 You can take additional steps to improve the accuracy of your thermometer.
 You must invest in these added measures to maintain the accuracy of this kitchen tool.